furkanakharman/cafemanagement/README.md

 ## Issues

-I haven't found any issues yet.
+There are lots of issues.
-Except that I had no time to do error checking so expect lots of issues if not used correctly!
+For an example I had no time to do error checking so expect lots of errors if not used correctly!

 ## Author